 Computer science

-With the progressive improvement of technology in this century and the rapid rate at which it’s developing, it’s impossible to ignore this exciting field.
-Additionally, jobs that require computer science degrees tend to have higher pays, even at the beginning of careers.
+With technology’s progressive improvement and rapid development in this century, it’s impossible to ignore this exciting field.
+Additionally, jobs that require computer science degrees tend to have higher pay, even at the beginning of their careers.

-The diversity in job opportunities and general high prospects of finding a job are what make computer science the third most popular major in the world.
+The diversity in job opportunities and generally high prospects of finding a job are what make computer science the third most popular major in the world.
 It’s stimulating and secure, which is what drives most students to pursue it.
 Computer science master’s programs are very broad and numerous.
-Consequently, giving students the liberty to pick and choose not only what program suits them best, but what job they’d be comfortable to do in the future.
+Consequently, giving students the liberty to pick and choose not only what program suits them best but also what job they’d be comfortable doing in the future.
 Let’s dive into some of the options.

 Master’s programs to look for: